Florida Boating Safety Act of 2022 (SB 606), Effective as of Jan. 1, 2023

 Here at Boatsetter, we are proud to be the world’s only legally compliant and insured peer-to-peer boat rental marketplace, committed to ensuring safety and protection for both our owners and renters.
 In doing so, our team actively monitors and engages with federal and state officials to understand changes to boating regulations and take appropriate action within our boat rental community.

-- SB 606 requires boat rental operators (commercial and peer-to-peer) to obtain a no-cost permit through the Florida Fish and Wildlife Conservation Commission, secure insurance, provide pre-rental instructions, and report accidents or overdue rentals to the FWC.
+- SB 606 requires boat rental operators (commercial and peer-to-peer) to obtain a no-cost permit through the Florida Fish and Wildlife Conservation Commission, carry livery insurance, provide pre-rental instructions, and report accidents or overdue rentals to the FWC.

-- Boatsetter is taking multiple steps to provide new tools, support, and resources for current and new members of the Boatsetter owner community.
+- Boatsetter is taking multiple steps to provide new tools, support, and resources for current and new members of the Owner community.

 What is SB 606?